 Every September, high up in the Arctic at the edge of a distant lake in Nunavut, 350,000 caribou migrate across the open tundra in one of the world’s greatest wildlife events.

-Witnessing the annual migration as the caribou wander between their calving

-  grounds is a sight to behold, but the remote location requires expert logistics

-  and planning to capture.
+Witnessing the annual migration as the caribou wander between their calving grounds is a sight to behold, but the remote location requires expert logistics and planning to capture.

-  The best way to see this incredible event is to book an expedition with a

-  company like Weber Arctic, who can take care of the charter flights, permits and

-  accommodation to get you into the hear of the action.
+The best way to see this incredible event is to book an expedition with a company like Weber Arctic, who can take care of the charter flights, permits and accommodation to get you into the heart of the action.